JeremieDec/home/_posts/2019-08-14-Mon profil Kaggle.md

 ----------------------

 Kaggle is a web platform organizing competitions in data science.
-On this platform, the companies offer problems in data science and offer a price to the datalogists obtaining the best performances.
+On this platform, the companies offer problems in data science and offer a price to the datascientists obtaining the best performances.
 We can also publish Kernels, which are analyzes and predictions to make a contribution to the platform either in the form of a tutorial
-(most successful) or ask other users about their work.
+(most successful) or ask other users about its work.